TJHeuvel/rival-doc/index.md

 You can get Rival on the Unity Asset Store: [Link](https://assetstore.unity.com/packages/slug/195567)

-This package is verified with Unity 2020.3, and it is recommended that you use only that version.
+This package is verified for Unity 2020.3, and it is recommended that you use only that version for the time being.
+This is the version recommended by Unity for DOTS development, until further notice.

 In Rival, the recommended way to get started implementing your own character is by doing these steps:
 - Generate the code for your new character by using the **Character Controller Wizard** window.
 - Add the generated character authoring component to a GameObject.
-- Customize the character's implementation inside of the generated files.
+- Customize the character's implementation inside of the generated files, and/or in extra systems.

 ### Character Controller Wizard